intel-analytics/ipex-llm/python/bigdl/dllib/models/textclassifier/README.md

 * `--learning_rate` option can be used to set learning rate, default is 0.05.

+* `--optimizerVersion` option can be used to set DistriOptimizer version, the value can be "optimizerV1" or "optimizerV2".

 To verify the accuracy, search "accuracy" from log:

 ```{r, engine='sh'}